debix-tech/camera-200a/README.md

 - Fixed focus

 ## Compatibility:
-- Compatible with DEBIX Model A, DEBIX Model B, DEBIX Model C, DEBIX Infinity and DEBIX R3576-01
+- Compatible with DEBIX Model A, DEBIX Model B, DEBIX Model C and DEBIX Infinity
 - Support for use with DEBIX SOM A I/O Board through an add-on board

 <p align="center">